ARKANSAS

 (National Historic Site)

-Preceding the establishment of Arkansas Territory (1819), the first fort was built to keep the peace between the Osage and the recently resettled Cherokee and Choctaw Nations.
+Preceding the establishment of Arkansas Territory (1819), the first fort was built to keep the peace between the Osage and the recently resettled Cherokee and Choctaw Nations in the newly formed Indian Territory.
 It was a simple log and stone stockade with two blockhouses, also known as Belle Point Fort or Camp Smith, and renamed in 1818.
-The ruins still exist.
+The stone foundation ruins still exist.
 The troops were moved to Fort Gibson, OK in 1824 before the 1820 Indian Territory boundary was shifted west in 1825 to its present alignment.
-The deteriorating fort was then intermittently garrisoned until 1834, the last garrison transferring to Fort Coffee, OK.
+The deteriorating fort was then intermittently garrisoned until 1834, the last garrison transferring west to Fort Coffee, OK.
 The second fort, originally planned as a large pentagonal masonry work with five bastions, was built in 1839 due to settler demands over the Indian Removals from the southeast.
 Camp Thomas, later renamed Camp (or Cantonment) Belknap (1838 - 1846), was built adjacent to the first fort site while the second fort was being constructed.
 Construction was halted in 1841, and the fort was then modified as a supply depot for the Federal forts in Indian Territory.
 Seized by Confederates in 1861, captured by the Union in 1863.
-Temporarily abandoned in 1864-65.
 Permanently abandoned in 1871.
-The Barracks (1849) then served as the US District Court from 1872 - 1890, and later served as a Federal prison from 1890 to 1917.
+The Barracks (1849) then served as the U.S. District Court from 1872 - 1890, and later served as a Federal prison from 1890 to 1917.
+The stone walls were removed in 1897.
 Admission fee.
-The strip of land between the Arkansas and Poteau Rivers and the 1825 boundary, on which the first fort is located, and known as the "Choctaw Strip", was formally transferred from Indian Territory to Arkansas in 1905.
+The strip of land between the Arkansas and Poteau Rivers and the old 1825 state boundary, on which the first fort site is located, was known as the "Choctaw Strip" and was formally transferred from Indian Territory to Arkansas in 1905.
 The first fort site was excavated in 1958 - 1963.
+Admission fee.

 Camp Vine Prairie